sharadbhat/VideoHub/README.md

 # Video-Sharing-Platform
-A rough client-server architecture replica of YouTube with Flask and MySQL
+A rough client-server architecture replica of YouTube with Flask and MySQL.

+###### All CSS files are available offline.

 ### Requirements